Robert Jordan bibliography: Infinity of Heaven

 Jordan stated in 2005 that he had many ideas in his head and a good deal of it planned out but nothing yet on paper.
+There is a section among Jordan's contract records held by Charleston College marked Infinity of Heaven, dated 2004 and 2009.

 Vietnam book

 Jordan planned to write a book about his experiences in the Vietnam War as far back as the 1970s.
-He adopted various pen-names through his career and never used his actual name- Rigney Jr., which was reserved for this Vietnam text.
-Jordan was concerned it was a difficult topic, stating that there were "...an awful lot of people who haven't come to grips with the war, what it did to them, how it changed them."
+He adopted various pen-names through his career; he planned to publish only this Vietnam text under his actual name.
+Jordan was concerned it was a difficult topic, stating that there were "…an awful lot of people who haven't come to grips with the war, what it did to them, how it changed them."
 By 2000 enough time had passed that he was doubtful about its cultural relevance, stating "If I wrote that Vietnam novel now, it would be a historical novel, and I'm not sure anybody's really interested anymore."
 He did however still intend to write it.